IBM Resource Actions Home Page

 |

-What are resource actions?
+What are resource actions (R.A.s)?
+What do they have to do with rightsizing?
 They are as hard to explain as they are to experience, and IBM employees have been experiencing them for almost three decades.
-These two articles (extracted from journal entries) are critical to understanding why IBM's sales and profit productivity have fallen so drastically in the 21st Century.
+These two articles (extracted from this author's journal entries) are critical to understanding why IBM's sales and profit productivity have fallen so drastically in the 21st Century.

-Here are three resource actions … in action.
+Here are three resource actions … rightsizing in action.

-Here are three resource actions … in action.
+Here are three resource actions … rightsizing in action.

 What Are Resource Actions?

 In Who Says Elephants Can’t Dance?
 Gerstner wrote, “If we have too many people, let’s right-size fast; let’s get it done by the end of the third quarter.”
-He was talking about 1993, his first year as IBM’s CEO.
+He was writing about 1993, his first year as IBM’s CEO.
+IBM's unique form of "rightsizing," initiated by Louis V. Gerstner, has been around now for almost three decades, and IBM's implementation of "rightsizing" comes in the form that employees and the company call: "resource actions."

 A public promise was made to end the layoffs